joealden/corum-docs/README.md

 Now, all `md` files will be automatically formatted to be inline with the project's style.
 This is done use the `husky` and `lint-staged` packages.

+Note that if the above command is not run, you will most likely get an error when attempting to commit to the repo.

 To find out more about mdbook, visit [https://github.com/rust-lang-nursery/mdBook](https://github.com/rust-lang-nursery/mdBook).